savarin/readcoin-python/README.md

 # readcoin

-Simple implementation of the Bitcoin protocol for educational purposes.
+Minimal implementation of the Bitcoin protocol for educational purposes.

 ## Context